 You can stop the process at any time by speaking to the person dealing with your Stage 1 complaint or by writing to the Investigating Officer or Academic Affairs explaining the reasons for requesting an end to a Stage 2 investigation.

 Make sure you seek advice about making a complaint.
 The onus is on you to present sufficient evidence to warrant investigation under the procedure.

 A student who makes a complaint which is found to be frivolous (i.e. a complaint which has no reasonable chance of success) or vexatious (i.e. where there can be no additional remedy beyond that which the student has already been offered) or where the complaint is found to be mischievous (where the motive for making a complaint is malicious, spiteful or vindictive) following investigation under the Student Complaints Procedure, shall be deemed to be in breach of the Conduct Regulations.

 You should be careful not to make unsubstantiated or defamatory allegations or comments about other students, members of University staff or any other person.
 If the University considers that an allegation or comment may be deemed to be defamatory, it may require you to retract the allegation or delete the comment before commencing an investigation.

 The University expects that many issues can be dealt with successfully through the Stage 1 process.
-If you feel dissatisfied with the outcome of Stage 1, or with the way your complaint was dealt with during Stage 1, you may submit a formal Stage 2 complaint to the Head of Academic Affairs.
+If you feel dissatisfied with the outcome of Stage 1, or with the way your complaint was dealt with during Stage 1, you may submit a formal Student Complaint (Stage 2) Form to the Head of Academic Affairs.